 Georgia Dream Homeownership Program

 The Georgia Department of Community Affairs (GDCA) oversees Georgia Dream, a 30-year fixed-rate mortgage program applicable to conventional, FHA, VA or USDA loans.
-For first-time homebuyers, the program includes down payment assistance up to $5,000 in the form of a zero-interest, no-monthly payment second loan, due when you sell your home or refinance your first mortgage.
-Certain borrowers, including those in some public service professions, active military or those with a family member who’s disabled, can receive up to $7,500 in assistance through this program.
+For first-time homebuyers, the program includes down payment assistance up to $7,500 in the form of a zero-interest, no-monthly payment second loan, due when you sell your home or refinance your first mortgage.
+Certain borrowers, including those in some public service professions, active military or those with a family member who’s disabled, can receive up to $10,000 in assistance.

-First-time buyers are considered those who have not owned a home in the last three years.
+For this program, a first-time buyer is someone who has not owned a home in the last three years.
 Buyers who aren’t first-time buyers but purchasing in select areas might also be eligible.

 - 640 minimum credit score